esp-cpp/camera-display/README.md

 ## Hardware

-This sample is designed to run on the ESP32-S3-BOX which has a 320x240 LCD (over SPI) running on a ESP32-S3.
+This sample is designed to run on the ESP32-S3-BOX, ESP32-S3-BOX-3, and LilyGo T-Deck all of which have a 320x240 LCD (over SPI) running on a ESP32-S3.

 ## Software